axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-11-RADICAL COINs.markdown

 <h2>Historical Perspective</h2>
 <p>
-COINs are not to be confused, or conflated, with local or complementary currencies, demurrage money, or any such.<sup id="fnref5"><a href="#fn5" rel="footnote">5</a></sup> Ditto for Mutualism, Marxism, or any other theory or ideology.
-The point of COIN is to make it possible to have a market, free of intermediaries, and with negligible costs.
+<SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s are not to be confused, or conflated, with local or complementary
+currencies, demurrage money, or any such.<sup id="fnref5"><a href="#fn5"
+rel="footnote">5</a></sup> Ditto for Mutualism, Marxism, or any other theory or ideology.
+The point of <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN> is to make it possible to have a market, free of intermediaries, and with negligible costs.
 </p>
 <p>
-In fact, although they are not identical, COINs are very similar to national fiat coins.
+In fact, although they are not identical, <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s are very similar to national fiat coins.
 They are a unit of measure, a store of value, and a medium of exchange, but with these twists,
 </p>